 But one thing is becoming clear.
 A healthy gut goes hand-in-hand with a healthy brain!

-Stress & Gut-Brain Connection
+Stress And Gut-Brain Connection

 Another important component of a healthy gut-brain axis is low stress.